bbarnes4318/pvn-voice/src/website-content/service-unified-communications.md

 Extend your unified communications to include clients and partners in secure external channels for project collaboration.

 ### Customer Story Highlight
-"PVN Dialer's unified communications platform has transformed how our global team works together.
+"PVN Voice's unified communications platform has transformed how our global team works together.
 With team members across three continents, having all our communications in one place has dramatically improved our collaboration and reduced miscommunication."
 - Thomas Wilson, CTO at Global Innovations Inc.

 ## Benefits Section